ellysh/video-game-bots/ClickerBots/example.md

     endif
 endfunc
 ```
-`PosX` and `PosY` coordinates are an approximate position of the HP bar in Target Window.
-The `0x871D18` parameter matches to a red color of a full HP bar and it will be used by a searching algorithm. `FFBestSpot` function performs searching of pixels with the specified color over all game screen.
-Therefore, HP bar in the player's Status Window is detected if the HP bar in the Target Window is not found.
-There is an extra checking of the resulting coordinates that are returned by `FFBestSpot` function.
-It allows to distinguish Target Window and Status Window.
-The checking is performed by comparing a resulting X coordinate (`coords[0]`) with maximum (`MaxX`) and minimum (`MinX`) allowed values.
-Also the same comparison of Y coordinate (`coords[0]`) with maximum (`MaxY`) value is performed to distinguish Target Window and Shortcut Panel.
+The `PosX` and `PosY` coordinates define approximate position of monster's HP bar.
+The `0x871D18` parameter matches to a red color of a full HP bar.
+This color is used by a searching algorithm.
+The `FFBestSpot` function searches pixels with the specified color in any position on the screen.
+Therefore, this function can detect player's HP bar instead the monster's HP bar.
+It happens when Target Window is not present.
+To avoid this mistake we check resulting coordinates that are provided by the `FFBestSpot` function.
+We compare resulting X coordinate (`coords[0]`) with maximum (`MaxX`) and minimum (`MinX`) allowed values.
+Also the same comparison of Y coordinate (`coords[0]`) with maximum (`MaxY`) values is performed.
 Values of all coordinates are depended on a screen resolution and a position of the game window.
-You should adopt it to your screen configuration.
+You should adapt these coordinates to your screen configuration.

-Also `LogWrite` function is called here to trace each conclusion of the `IsTargetExist` function.
-It can help you to check a correctness of the specified coordinates and a color value.
+We call the `LogWrite` function here to trace each conclusion of the `IsTargetExist` function.
+This helps us to check correctness of the specified coordinates and the color value.

-We can use new `IsTargetExist` function both in `SelectTarget` and `Attack` functions.
-It checks a success of the monster select in the `SelectTarget` that helps to avoid first assumption of the blind bot.
-Also it is possible to check, has a monster been killed with the same `IsTargetExist` function to avoid the second assumption.
-If the function returns `False` value, there are no pixels with the color equal to full HP bar in the Target Window.
-In other words, the HP bar of a target is empty and the monster has died.
+We can use new `IsTargetExist` function in both `SelectTarget` and `Attack` functions.
+This function checks a success of the monster select in the `SelectTarget` function.
+Therefore, we avoid the first assumption of the blind bot.
+But also the same `IsTargetExist` function is able to check is a monster still alive in the `Attack` functions.
+If the bot executes the `Attack` functions, this means that a target monster is already selected.
+Now if the `IsTargetExist` function returns the `False` value, it means that the full HP bar does not present in the Target Window anymore.
+Thus, we can conclude that monster's HP bar is empty and a monster has died.
+We avoid the second assumption of the blind bot just now.

-This is a resulting script with [`AnalysisBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/Lineage2Example/AnalysisBot.au3) name:
+This is the complete script with [`AnalysisBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/Lineage2Example/AnalysisBot.au3) name, which checks the Target Window presence:
 ```AutoIt
 #include "FastFind.au3"